-Our core functions are to receive payment times reports from large businesses every 6 months and publish those reports.
-These functions are designed to encourage improved large business times by:
+The regulator's core functions are to receive payment times reports from large businesses every 6 months and publish those reports to the Payment Times Reports Register.

-It is not our role to mandate or enforce payment terms and times by large businesses.
+It is not the regulator’s role to mandate or enforce payment terms and times by large businesses.

 - publish details of non-compliance